kittykatattack/hexi/README.md

   application logic loop.

-Read the documents at the code repositories for each of these modules to find out what you can do with them.
+Read the documents at the code repositories for each of these modules to find out what you can do with them and exactly how they work.
+Because they're all built into Hexi, you don't have to install them yourself - they just work right out-of-the-box.

-Hexi lets you access most of these module methods and properties as top-level objects.
+Hexi lets you access most of these module methods and properties as **top-level objects**.
 For example, if you want to access the `hit` method from the Bump collision module, you can do it like this:
 ```js
 g.hit(spriteOne, spriteTwo);